-- (1) Addresses the specific measurable outcomes in the specific issue area identified in the Awardee's Application; and - (2) Are within the specific geographic areas of need related to that issue area, as identified in the Awardee's Application or as approved by the Corporation; - iii.
-Reflect that the Awardee will make more substantial investment in subgrantees which show the highest levels of effectiveness, impact and evidence, as described in the Social Innovation Fund Notice of Federal Funds Availability; and - iv.
+- (b) In the case of an Awardee that applied as an issue-based SIF- - (1) Addresses the specific measurable outcomes in the specific issue area identified in the Awardee's Application; and - (2) Are within the specific geographic areas of need related to that issue area, as identified in the Awardee's Application or as approved by CNCS; - iii.
+For the Social Innovation Fund competition, Social Innovation Fund intermediaries should award larger subgrants to programs that show higher levels of evidence, as defined below. - (1) CNCS expects that there will be a direct, positive relationship between the levels of growth that intermediaries propose for given subgrantees and the level of evidence the subgrantees possess at the time of their selection for funding. - (2) Adequately propose a means of allocating grant awards so that larger sums are given to those subgrantees with higher levels of evidence of effectiveness to support the growth of their program impact. - iv.
 Be otherwise consistent with the Awardee's application and approved budget.